patrickv0220/pjsekai-decrypted-data/README.md

 Assets get synced with `storage.sekai.best` every day at 00:00 UTC.

+If this repository violates your company's rules, please email vallepatrick0220@gmail.com to delete this repository.

 All rights go to SEGA / Colorful Palette Inc. / Crypton Future Media, INC. www.piapro.net